fizolas/s60v3-tether/README.md

 Put s60v3-tether script in ~/bin or some other directory in the path, and make it executable (chmod +x)

-Put yourself in the sudoers group: e.g. for user john: "usermod -aG sudo john"
+Put yourself in the sudoers group: e.g. for user john: "usermod -aG sudo john" (for this to be effective you need to log out and log in again)

 Pair your phone(s) with your computer; give access permission to the computer from the phone(s) in the bluetooth menu